traefik/traefik/docs/content/routing/entrypoints.md

     ```

 ??? warning "`forwardedHeaders.trustedIPs` with PROXY Protocol"

-    Configured IPs are checked against the peer socket address,
+    Configured IPs are checked against the PROXY Protocol header's `sourceAddr` value (if any),
-    and also against the PROXY Protocol header's `sourceAddr` value (if any).
+    and also against the peer socket address.

 ??? info "`forwardedHeaders.insecure`"